-Attribute Description ONE_TS_OK Detects when a node-locked uncounted license is used by an application running under remote desktop.
+Attribute Description ISSUER="" Issuer of the license.
+NOTICE="" A field for intellectual property notices.
+ONE_TS_OK Detects when a node-locked uncounted license is used by an application running under remote desktop.
 The following are the two scenarios where you can expect 178 and 179 error codes: • -178: Internal error, please report to Revenera LLC.
-This error occurs when an administrator performs more than one remote desktop checkout on more than one terminal server remote client. -179: Only one terminal server remote client checkout is allowed for this feature.
+This error occurs when an administrator performs more than one remote desktop checkout on more than one terminal server remote client. • -179: Only one terminal server remote client checkout is allowed for this feature.
 This error occurs when a normal user performs more than one remote desktop checkout on more than one terminal server remote client.
 Note - ONE_TS_OK attribute is only used with uncounted licenses and is not supported with counted (served) licenses.
 OVERDRAFT=n The overdraft policy allows a software publisher to specify a number of additional licenses which users are allowed to use, in addition to the licenses they have purchased.
 This allows your users to not be denied service when in a "temporary overdraft" state.
 Usage above the license limit is reported by the FlexNet Manager reporting tool.
 SN= serial_num Serial number, used to identify FEATURE or INCREMENT lines.
-START= dd-mmm-yyyy Start date.
+START=dd-mmm-yyyy Start date.
 SUITE_DUP_GROUP= Similar to DUP_GROUP, but affects only the enabling FEATURE line for a package suite.
 It limits the total number of users of the package to the number of licenses, and allows the package to be shared among the users that have the SUITE checked out.
 SUPERSEDE= "f1 f2" If this appears, all INCREMENT or FEATURE lines for the specified feature that were issued earlier than the ISSUED date for the SUPERSEDE are superseded by this line and become ineffective.
 (SUPERSEDE also overrides those INCREMENT and FEATURE lines for the feature that have no ISSUED date.)
-SUPERSEDE_SIGN= {f1:xxxx, f2:xxxx) Overrides the license models of all feature definition lines or package lines defined as the value.
-SUPERSEDE_SIGN= {p1:xxxx, p2:xxxx)